sudo-Harshk/Ledger/README.md

 ## Theme System

 Ledger App features a flexible theme system that allows you to switch between 5 beautiful color palettes.
-The theme switcher is available in the footer for all authenticated users.
+The theme switcher is available in the navigation bar for all authenticated users.

 ### Available Themes